akeeba/social-magick/README.md

 This is meant as a quick brain-dump.
 Things here may or may not be implemented, and may end up becoming issues to handle later...

+* [ ] Add a preview feature to the component.
+Allow using one of several sample images.
 * [ ] "BUG: Preview OpenGraph Image" appears on each article of a category page, but it only links to the category OpenGraph image.
 DO NOT show on each article, only on the category text.
 * [ ] Image effects: opacity, grayscale, sepia.
 Adjust them individually.
 * [ ] Limit the form tabs for menu items, categories, and articles to specific user groups [gh-46]